4N0NYM0U5MY7H/csu_stanislaus_cahsi/README.md

 </picture>
 </div>

-# CAHSI Club Website at Stan State
+# Stanislaus State CAHSI Club Website
 > **WARNING**: this repository is archived and is no longer maintained.
-Future changes and maintenance will be handled directly by the [CAHSI Club at Stan State](https://hopper.csustan.edu/~cahsi/).
+Future changes and maintenance will be handled directly by the [Stanislaus State CAHSI Club](https://hopper.csustan.edu/~cahsi/).
 >
 > [![Last Updated](https://img.shields.io/badge/October_2021-critical?label=Last%20Updated)](#)
 > [![Not Maintained](https://img.shields.io/badge/Not_Maintained-critical?label=Status)](#)